Teddy (film): Plot

-The parcel reaches the destination, which turns to be Azerbaijan where Sri uses a phone of a beggar and takes a selfie in front of a restaurant and send it to Shiva through Facebook.
+The parcel reaches the destination, which turns out to be Azerbaijan where Sri uses a phone of a beggar and takes a selfie in front of a restaurant and sends it to Shiva through Facebook.
 Shiva sells all the shares for expenses and travels to Azerbaijan.
-While traveling, He meets Karthik, who had been working in Azerbaijan for three years.
-Shiva and Sri unite and makes Karthik to believe the story divulged by Shiva.
+While traveling, he meets Karthik, who has been working in Azerbaijan for three years.
+Shiva and Sri unite and it makes Karthik believe the story divulged by Shiva.
 They decided to search for Sri's body in one of the brothel in the place.
 Sri found the same tattoo that she saw in the hands of the parcel deliverer.
-Deducing the clues given by the person, Shiva realized about the huge medical scam and deduced that they had kidnapped Sri for her rare-blood type live-organs which is used to cure billionaires.
+Deducing the clues given by the person, Shiva realized about the huge medical scam and deduced that they had kidnapped Sri for her rare-blood type which is used to cure billionaires.

-The mastermind behind the scam is Dr. Varadharajan, who runs an illegal organ scam and also injected many people to cause induced coma and taking away their wanted live-organs in their secret hospital in countryside.
-Shiva and Sri seek the help of the police where they legally solve the case.
+The mastermind behind the scam is Dr. Varadharajan, who runs an illegal organ scam.
+He injects many people to induce coma and remove their organs.
+Shiva and Sri seek the help of the police, where they legally solve the case.
 Sri becomes conscious, while the soul in the Teddy leaves.
-Sri can't remember Shiva and his hard effort made to save her.
+Sri can't remember Shiva and his hardwork to save her.
 They arrive back to India and Sri reunites with her parents.
 One year later, Sri starts following Shiva and takes pictures of him, as she developed unconditional feelings for him.
-Shiva reciprocates his feelings, where they get married and lead a happy life.
-Shiva realizes that when Sri falls asleep, her soul gets transferred back to the Teddy.
+Shiva reciprocates his feelings, and they get married and lead a happy life.
+Shiva realizes that when Sri falls asleep, her soul gets transferred back to the teddy.